ydeleon6/coinbase-tax-collector/documentation/quick-start.md

     a.
 Review output in the terminal.

     b.
 Alternatively, CTC will create a new CSV with your calculated value titled taxable-events.csv.
-Open the output CSV to review the total caculated capital gain or loss value in column K.
+Open the output CSV and see column K.